-A pair of original American Ray-Ban sunglasses with metal, "John Lennon" frames and Bausch & Lomb G-15, grey-green, glass lenses.
+A vintage pair of original American Ray-Ban sunglasses with metal, "John Lennon" frames and Bausch & Lomb G-15, grey-green, glass lenses.
 Second-hand.

 What's for sale?